 On the bright side, the government policies are transparent and fair and bribery is surprisingly uncommon (position #42 in the ranking).

 A drop in competitiveness from 82nd to 89th place was caused by the Ukraine’s poor macroeconomic stability.
-Besides, policy instability, corruption and access to financing are amongst main impediments of doing business in the Ukraine although its capacity for innovation put the country on position #37 and the quality of math and science education ranks at #42.
+Besides, policy instability, corruption and access to financing are amongst main impediments of doing business in Ukraine, although its capacity for innovation puts the country on position #37 and the quality of math and science education ranks at #42.

 The most problematic factors for doing business include access to financing, corruption, tax regulations and inefficient government bureaucracy.